What Is the Life Expectancy for Mesothelioma?

 Each malignant mesothelioma type develops in a different area of the body, and some places are harder to treat than others.
 In turn, the type of mesothelioma a patient develops can greatly affect life expectancy.

-For example, patients with pericardial mesothelioma (which affects the lining of the heart) have a lower life expectancy, while patients with peritoneal mesothelioma (which affects the lining of the abdomen) have the highest.
+For example, patients with pericardial mesothelioma (which affects the lining of the heart) have a lower life expectancy, while patients with peritoneal mesothelioma (which affects the lining of the abdomen) have the longest life expectancy.

-The type of cancer cells (epithelial mesothelioma cells, biphasic cells, or sarcomatoid cells) that make up a patient’s mesothelioma tumors can have a major impact on a patient’s life expectancy.
+The type of cancer cells that make up a patient’s mesothelioma tumors can have a major impact on a patient’s life expectancy.

 |Cell Type||Life Expectancy|